If you have a 'private residential tenancy', the law says your landlord needs to give you, in writing:

-- any other type of tenancy agreement
+- another tenancy agreement

-If your landlord uses the Scottish Government Model Private Residential Tenancy Agreement they must give you a copy of the 'Easy Read Notes for the Scottish Government Model Private Tenancy Agreement'.
+If your landlord uses the Scottish Government Model Private Residential Tenancy Agreement they must also give you a copy of the 'Easy Read Notes for the Scottish Government Model Private Tenancy Agreement'.

 When you should get these

 Your landlord should give you these things by the end of the first day of your tenancy.